aidulcandra/wachan/README.md

 - `bot.start(options)` - Start the bot.
 Options:
     - `suppressBaileysLogs`: Default `true`.
 If `true`, do not show logs from baileys in the console.
     - `phoneNumber`: String containing the phone number (with country code, without symbols and spaces).
 If not specified, wachan will prompt it in the console.
+    - `configOverrides`: An object of config to override bailey's makeWASocket function parameters
 - `bot.settings` - Settings for the bot.
 See [here](#explanation-on-each-item)
     - `bot.settings.receiveOfflineMessages`
     - `bot.settings.defaultBotName`